If you’re telling yourself,

 Yes!
 Time to write your ending.
 If you’ve never finished a story before, you’ll learn some of the reasons why… and you’ll also learn how to finish your story this time.

 You can do this!

 Then you’ll take a necessary, though grim, detour to learn your options in...

 You can be good, know techniques, have mad skills, and still if you write long enough, you’re going to end up driving at least one of your novels into a wall at top speed.
-So in this lesson you will:
+So in this lesson you'll:

-Find out—if the book truly is wrecked—how to salvage everything salvagable, because even in the worst of badly trashed novels, you will still have some amazing gems you can pull from the rubble.
+Find out—if the book truly is wrecked—how to salvage everything salvageable, because even in the worst of badly trashed novels, you will still have some amazing gems you can pull from the rubble.

 Save everything you can in a form you can use, and get writing on the good stuff, instead of moping, dithering, or endlessly revising the unfixable.
 It sucks to lose one.
 It would suck a whole lot more to let the one you lose be the end of your writing career.
 So learn how to move on, taking all the good, and everything you’ve learned from the bad, with you.